1991–92 Russian gubernatorial elections: Moscow

+Tatarstan

+Presidential elections in Tatarstan were held on 12 June 1991 simultaneously with the election of the president of Russia.
+Chairman of the Supreme Soviet of Tatar Soviet Socialist Republic Mintimer Shaymiyev ran uncontested, earning 70.6% of the vote.
+On July 4 Shaymiyev was sworn in as the first president of Tatarstan.

 Tuva

 Presidential elections in Tuva were held on 15 March 1992 despite the moratorium established by the Congress of People's Deputies of Russia.
 Tuva was proclaimed a sovereign state, the supremacy of Russian laws was denied until 2000 revision of the Constitution of Tuva.
+In order to be elected, a candidate needed to receive more than 50% of the eligible voters.

-Chairman of the Council of Ministers Sherig-ool Oorzhak secured his election after reaching an informal agreement with People's Front of Tuva chairman Kaadyr-ool Bicheldey.
-Oorzhak won with 83.2% of the vote cast.
+Chairman of the Council of Ministers Sherig-ool Oorzhak won with 83.2% of the vote cast.
 Member of the "People's Party of Sovereign Tuva" Bair Sanchi was his only opponent present on ballot.
 He collected 9.6% of the vote.
+Both candidates were of Tuvan origin and their running mates were both ethnic Russians.
+Oorzhak was sworn in as president on 27 March 1992.